ckenst/ckenst/README.md

 - 🔭 **[TestingConferences.org](http://github.com/testingconferences/testingconferences.github.io/)** - A simple list of software testing conferences built collaboratively with the community.
 Over 10 years old!
 - ✍️ **[Shattered Illusions](https://www.kenst.com)** - My blog, where I write regularly.
 Uses Ghost but with a custom-ish template.
-- 🛎️ **[ChiefOS](https://github.com/ckenst/chiefos)** - Building a chief of staff.
-Chat interface but connected to all the things I need to help me manage my daily, weekly and monthly tasks.
+- 🛎️ **[ChiefOS](https://github.com/ckenst/chiefos)** - My Chief of staff.
+Workflow automation but connected to all the things I need to manage my daily, weekly and monthly tasks.
 - 🎧 **[Windows AirPod Battery](https://github.com/ckenst/windows-airpod-battery/)** - I don't like being surprised when my headphones die on me.
 Windows makes it too hard to know the remaining charge.
 This tray app makes it easier.
 - 📬 **[YouGotMailinator](https://github.com/ckenst/YouGotMailinator/tree/main)** - A lightweight demo app that showcases how to test email-based workflows using Mailinator.
 - ⏲️ **TimeTap** - A local time tracking and invoice generation application to help with my consulting.